maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ##### Trial and Error

-Here are some screenshots of different fonts on View Thought:
+Here are some screenshots of different font ideas for View Thought:

 ![][fonts]

 As you can see, choosing fonts is a practice in trial and error.
-I found these articles to be useful in helping frame the context of my decision making process:
+These articles might help frame the context of your decision making process:

 - [Make a Statement with Type][Type Statement]
 - [6 Questions You Should Ask Yourself When Choosing Fonts][6 Questions]
 - [Mobile Design Typography is Vitally Important ... and Challenging][Mobile typography]

-#### Size and Line Height
+#### Size

 Choosing font size is actually not as straightforward and easy as one would expect.
-At the very basic level, you need to choose between a measurement type such as px vs. ems vs. % vs. rem, and from a more complex perspective you might determine a modular scale based on ratios derived from harmonic intervals or the golden ratio.
+At the very basic level, you will choose between a measurement type such as px vs. ems vs. % vs. rem, and from a more complex perspective you might want to define a modular scale based on ratios derived from harmonic intervals or the golden ratio.
 Yowza!

 So why so complex?
-Well essentially your choice might significantly impact the harmony of your design, and how your site will look across different browsers, devices, and user settings.
+Well essentially your choice will significantly impact the harmony and feel of your design; and how your site will look across different browsers, devices, and user settings.
 Your choice might also be the basis from which your entire site is responsive to.

 Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
-At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 9]" found in the appendices of this book.
+At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 9]" found in the appendices.

+In Chapter 2 we implement [Normalize.css][].
+If you look at the [stylesheet][] you will notice that we reset our base font size to 100%:

+    /*
+    * 1. Corrects text resizing oddly in IE 6/7 when body `font-size` is set using `em` units.
+    * 2. Prevents iOS text size adjust after orientation change, without disabling user zoom.
+    */

+    html {
+        font-size: 100%; /* 1 */
+        -webkit-text-size-adjust: 100%; /* 2 */
+        -ms-text-size-adjust: 100%; /* 2 */
+    }

+Typically browsers default to a font size of 16px.
+We're going to accept this default font size for our project, so setting a font size of 100% through normalize is fine and dandy.
+Through the body tag we provide a way in which we may affect font sizes globally:

+    app\assets\stylesheets\_define.sass

+    $base-font-size:    1em          !default

+    app\assets\stylesheets\desktop\_layout.sass

+    body
+      margin: 0 auto
+      width: 960px
+      font-size: $base-font-size
+      line-height: $base-line-height
+      background-color: $bg-body

+Again, we're going to use the browser's default setting.
+We could specify 100% here, but I'm using 1em to establish a unit of measure whereby 1em = 16px.
+We could also omit the reference completely.
+The best explanation of why were doing this can be found here:

+- [How we learned to leave default font-size alone and embrace the em][Embracing em's]

+#### Line Height